why shop manta sleep

 Make the most of it by setting the right stage for a good night’s sleep.
 Relax before you hit the hay.
 Make sure to invest in the right sleep accessories.
 And finally, make your environment conducive to sleep.

-It’s essential to relax your mind and body before going to bed.
+Relaxing your mind and body before going to bed is essential.
 Set aside about 30 minutes every day for calming activities.

 Think reading, listening to sleep-inducing tunes, stretching and meditation.
 Aromatherapy with lavender, bergamot or eucalyptus oil is a natural way to relax the senses.
 A warm bath does wonders, too.